Research within Youth Justice and Victim Support

 • You must submit an application to conduct research if you are requesting access to:

-• Youth Justice clients (young people in detention, on community-based orders, or involved in departmentally-funded programs) whether directly (via our department) or indirectly (via a community organisation or other department)
+• Youth Justice clients (youths in detention, on community-based orders, or involved in departmentally-funded programs) whether directly (via our department) or indirectly (via a community organisation or other department)

 • Youth Justice staff